devops329/devops/instruction/awsEcs/awsEcs.md

 > [!NOTE]
 >
-> The subdomain must be `pizza-service` in order for the AutoGrader to access your service.
+> The subdomain must be `pizza-service` in order for your deliverables to be graded.

 ### Testing the DNS record